Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 # Return Url

 When we use [Authorize] Attribute and not loged In user press Add New Book it will redirect him to Login page (see above -previous lesson).
-And if you want to return user to AddnewBook page after he Loged in we need:(remebers the url that user presed - but the access was denied for unauthorized users and after user login it return that page that user clicked before)
+And if you want to return user to AddnewBook page after he Loged in we need:(remebers the url that user pressed - but the access was denied for unauthorized users and after user login it return that page that user clicked before)

 - We write in controller (In AccountController.cs):